Uniformity norms, their weaker versions, and applications: Introduction

-We present two applications of this equivalence.
-The first one is a variant of the Koopman--von Neumann decomposition (Corollary \ref{c4.4} in the main text).
-It asserts that a real-valued function $f$ on a finite additive group can be approximated in a Gowers uniformity norm by a bounded function, provided that $|f|$ is majorized by a function $\nu$ which satisfies a natural norm-type pseudorandomness condition.
-It is important to note that, besides its separate theoretical interest, this approximation is essential for further applications.
-Indeed, Corollary \ref{c4.4} together with an appropriate version of the generalized von Neumann theorem---e.g., \cite[Proposition~5.3]{GT1}---provides yet another approach\footnote{See \cite{CFZ,Go3,Tao,Zh} for other proofs of the relative Szemer\'{e}di theorem.} to the relative Szemer\'{e}di theorem \cite[Theorem 3.5]{GT1}, one of the main two ingredients of the Green--Tao theorem \cite{GT1}.
+The first application---Corollary \ref{c4.4} in Section \ref{sec4}---is a variant of the Koopman--von Neumann decomposition.
+It answers a question of Gowers (see page 37 in the arXiv version of \cite{Go3}), and it asserts that a real-valued function $f$ on a finite additive group can be approximated in a Gowers uniformity norm by a bounded function, provided that $|f|$ is majorized by a function $\nu$ which satisfies a natural norm-type pseudorandomness condition.
+It is important to note that, besides its intrinsic interest, this approximation is essential for further applications.
+Indeed, Corollary \ref{c4.4} together with an appropriate version of the generalized von Neumann theorem---\textit{e.g.}, \cite[Proposition~5.3]{GT1}---provides yet another approach\footnote{See \cite{CFZ,Go3,Tao,Zh} for other proofs of the relative Szemer\'{e}di theorem.} to the relative Szemer\'{e}di theorem \cite[Theorem 3.5]{GT1}, one of the main two ingredients of the Green--Tao theorem \cite{GT1}.
+Corollary \ref{c4.4} was also recently used by Bienvenu, Shao and Ter\"{a}v\"{a}inen \cite{BST} in order to prove Green--Tao type results for certain sparse subsets of the primes which are of arithmetic interest.

-The second application (which is presented in Section 5) is a proof of the relative inverse theorem for the Gowers $U^s[N]$-norm, a result which is part of the \textit{nilpotent Hardy--Littlewood method} invented by Green and Tao \cite{GT2}.
+The second application---which is presented in Section \ref{sec5}---is a proof of the relative inverse theorem for the Gowers $U^s[N]$-norm, a result which is part of the \textit{nilpotent Hardy--Littlewood method} invented by Green and Tao \cite{GT2}.
 Our approach is based on Corollary \ref{c4.4} and, as such, it shows that the relative inverse theorem can also be applied under a norm-type pseudorandomness condition.
+(See also \cite[Theorem 8.1]{TT} for a recent quantitative refinement of this approach.)